 Nutritional Yeast Flakes- Also known as Brewer’s Yeast, this is not the yeast your mom used to make bread with.
 Filled with those wonderful B vitamins, nutritional yeast flakes contain 8 grams of protein and 7 grams of carbs (which are mostly cancelled out by 6 grams of fiber) in 1.5 tablespoons (always check your label as this varies).
 Where to buy nutritional yeast flakes.

 Peanut, Almond, Cashew, Pumpkin, or Coconut Butter- Another ingredient to add to achieve the ultimate in staying power are nuts, or nut butters.
 Also, if you aren’t a fan of nuts but would like to add a few into your diet, smoothies are a great way to sneak them in.
 If you have a powerful blender (like a Vitamix) you can just throw in the nuts themselves.
 However if you don’t, use the butters so you don’t end up with a chunky smoothie!
-Click here for nut butters that I recommend.
-Learn how to make homemade Coconut Butter here.
+Don’t want to deal with possible chunks in your smoothie?
+Learn how to make Almond Butter, Cashew Butter or Coconut Butter in your Vitamix.

 Frozen Raw Beef Liver- Liver is a super-food that is rich in protein, iron, vitamin A and D, copper and zinc.
 Make sure to buy only pastured, organic beef liver as the liver is where toxins are stored.
 Not a fan of liver myself, this is a great (and inexpensive way) to take liver in small doses.
 I think of it as adding a vitamin to my smoothie.
 In order to kill off any pathogens and parasites you MUST freeze the liver for 14 days (minimum).